HKN-UCSD/hkn-server/README.md

 Returning _undefined_ from a controller method will automatically generate a 404 error.

+Controllers should be "skinny", meaning that all they do is validate req/res (auto handled by class-validator).

+This means that controllers mainly delegate to mappers for mapping req/res payloads to entities, then pass on those entities to service classes that perform the business logic.

 ### Payloads

 A payload is a class corresponding to either a request or a response object corresponding to the bodies of POST/PUT/PATCH requests, or the responses of a general HTTP request.
 They exist for multiple reasons: